PrathamSahani/DIABETES-PREDICITON/README.md

 # Diabetes-Prediction-System

+For report of this Daibetes Prediction click here.
 step: 1

 when you open my project (web system) on your browser you can see a AI interface on which you can see a button just click on button for check "Diabetes Prediction"